 Create strong in-camera compositions.

-Subjects covered during the week:
+Subjects covered during the workshop:

-- The Camera Lens – Explore the lens’ ability to distort perspective, alter reality and isolate subjects through focus and depth-of-field.
+The Camera Lens – Explore the lens’ ability to distort perspective, alter reality and isolate subjects through focus and depth-of-field.

-- Photographic Design – Work with lines, shapes and space as the frame creates two dimensions from a three-dimensional space.
+Photographic Design – Work with lines, shapes and space as the frame creates two dimensions from a three-dimensional space.

-- Point of View & The Frame – Investigate the frame’s ability to edit, select, isolate, include and exclude elements in our field of vision.
+Point of View & The Frame – Investigate the frame’s ability to edit, select, isolate, include and exclude elements in our field of vision.
 Examine how the camera lies to tell a greater truth.

-- Light – Develop a greater appreciation for the quality of light- the direct light of noon, the soft light of dawn, the shadows of late afternoon, the diffused light as the Maine fog rolls in.
+Light – Develop a greater appreciation for the quality of light- the direct light of noon, the soft light of dawn, the shadows of late afternoon, the diffused light as the Maine fog rolls in.

-- The Culminating Picture – A single photograph, your final assignment, brings together all the elements you have examined and will be presented at the final critique.
+The Culminating Picture – A single photograph, your final assignment, brings together all the elements you have examined and will be presented at the final critique

 Header image credit: ©Doug Triffon

-Instructor: Andrea Mellon Birnbaum
+Instructor: Andrea Birnbaum